square/in-app-payments-flutter-plugin/doc/get-started.md

       // payment finished successfully
-      // you must call this method to close card entry InAppPayments.completeCardEntry(
+      // you must call this method to close card entry
+      // this ONLY apply to startCardEntryFlow, please don't call this method when use startCardEntryFlowWithBuyerVerification
+      InAppPayments.completeCardEntry(
           onCardEntryComplete: _onCardEntryComplete);
     } on Exception catch (ex) {